xlliu7/TadTR/README.md

 python main.py --cfg CFG_PATH --eval --resume CKPT_PATH
 ```

-Note that the performance of the model trained by your own may be different from the reference model.
-The reason is that the gradient computation of the RoIAlign and Deformable Attention operators is not deterministic.
-Please refer to [this page](https://pytorch.org/docs/stable/notes/randomness.html) for details.
+Note that the performance of the model trained by your own may be different from the reference model, even though all seeds are fixed.
+The reason is that TadTR uses the `grid_sample` operator, whoses gradient computation involves the non-deterministic `AtomicAdd` operator.
+Please refer to [ref1](https://pytorch.org/docs/stable/notes/randomness.html) [ref2](https://pytorch.org/docs/stable/generated/torch.use_deterministic_algorithms.html#torch.use_deterministic_algorithms) [ref3(Chinese)](https://zhuanlan.zhihu.com/p/109166845) for details.

 ## Acknowledgement
 The code is based on the [DETR](https://github.com/facebookresearch/detr) and [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).
 We also borrow the implementation of the RoIAlign1D from [G-TAD](https://github.com/Frostinassiky/gtad).
 Thanks for their great works.